 Register with Google Search Console

 Search console IS NOT the same as analytics.
 It’s Google telling you how your content is performing, what pages are getting found and how and any indexing issues they have with your site.
+Search console is helpful because it allows you to fix problems quickly and easily on your website and over time if gives you actionable data about what content you should be creating.

 To get started: